mbadolato/iTerm2-Color-Schemes/README.md

   - [MobaXterm color schemes](#mobaxterm-color-schemes)
   - [LXTerminal color schemes](#lxterminal-color-schemes)
 ## Intro
 This is a set of color schemes for iTerm (aka iTerm2).
+It also includes ports to Terminal, Konsole, PuTTY, Xresources, XRDB, Remmina, Termite, XFCE, Tilda, FreeBSD VT, Terminator, Kitty, MobaXterm, LXTerminal, Microsoft's Windows Terminal, Visual Studio

 Screenshots below and in the [screenshots](screenshots/) directory.

 ## Installation Instructions